 You don’t have to stop using the apps and tools you currently use to benefit from Blob.
 For example, when Blob indexes your email accounts (e.g. POP3), it will NOT download messages locally and remove them from the server.
 You can continue to use your phone or other apps like Microsoft Outlook, Mozilla Thunderbird etc. to access your email.
 Indexing itself will NOT cause your emails to be marked as read.
 In fact, Blob will track read/unread, replied and forwarded attributes even when you use other apps to do this.
 Similarly, you can continue to use your Slack, Facebook, OneDrive etc. apps if you want and use Blob only to search, organize or backup that content.

 Blob is actually a collection of many different processes and libraries.

-Blob.exe is the user interface (UI) process and the program that you generally interact with to view your content, run searches and set up tasks.
-But it is important to note that this program does not do the actual indexing, running backup tasks etc. That’s done by other processes, so you can safely close the Blob user interface anytime without affecting incremental indexing and backup tasks.
+- Blob.exe is the user interface (UI) process and the program that you generally interact with.
+However, this program does not do the actual indexing, backups etc. Other background processes do that, so you can safely close the Blob user interface anytime without affecting anything.

 - A separate library controls interaction with each supported storage location.
 For example, GMail.dll controls all interaction with Google GMail.

 - Cataloger.exe indexes and periodically re-indexes your storage locations in the background.

 - Refresher.exe looks for dynamical insertion of local devices (CDs, USB drives, phones etc.) so they can be indexed as needed.
 It also makes sure that periodic re-indexing and backup tasks run when needed.

 - FileMonitor.exe tracks changes to local hard drives so that its index files get updated as soon as local content is created or modified.